stts-se/tillstudpub/rispik/README.md

 ## Features skipped for later
     - Editable ASR result text area
     - Chat panel (to chat with other connected users)
+    - MQTT will not be added in the initial alfa version, but we will design the code so that it is relatively easy to plug in later on